-The note below applies to points 24-[29
+The note below applies to points from 24 to 29.

 Although the text of the STS Regulation is quite vague, the EBA guidelines on defining "credit impaired" debtors are very helpful.

 For PCS, the key points of the EBA guidelines on this issue are: